-In the "Most Important" chapter, I talked about some settings to help reduce the data collection on your phone and improve your mobile security.
+Earlier, I talked about some settings to help reduce the data collection on your phone and improve your mobile device's security.
 I also briefly touched on replacement apps and habits.
-In this section, I want to expand on that and talk about some additional practices and considerations to further improve your mobile device privacy and security.
-As I said before, phones are the most powerful surveillance devices we have, not only because they travel with us everywhere but also because they're not really very safely customizable.
+In this sub-section, I want to expand on that and talk about some additional practices to further improve your mobile privacy and security.

 Second, consider what you do on your phone.
-Try to send emails from your computer rather than your phone because you have significantly more control over your computer's data collection than your phone's.
-Most apps have privacy policies that allow them to see what else you do on your phone, what other apps you have installed, and sometimes even more invasive things.
-Overall, the less you can use your phone, the better.
+For example, try to send emails and do web browsing from your computer rather than your phone.
+You have significantly more control over your computer's data collection than your phone's.

 A more advanced step is to get a phone that's not in your name.
-Rather than buying a phone on credit - which unavoidably ties it back to you - you can buy a phone up front in cash, then get a pay-as-you-go plan.
-These plans are also incredibly inexpensive in addition to offering much more privacy.
-Keeping the phone out of your name will help to reduce the amount of personal data that leaks to public search engines, which will be discussed in the next section.
-However, other metadata such as location at home every night means your identity can easily be determined.
-So this isn't a foolproof strategy to hide from advanced adversaries, just simple automated data collection.
+Rather than buying a phone on credit - which ties it back to your true identity via a credit check - you can buy a phone up front in cash, then get a pay-as-you-go plan.
+In addition to offering more privacy, these plans are often much less expensive.
+Be aware that metadata such as location at home every night means your identity can be determined, but this strategy can still offer a lot of defense against public records, doxxing, and stalking.

 I strongly urge anyone privacy-oriented to stop using your SIM number and instead use Voice-over-IP for all non-encrypted communications.
 This is a large subject, and as such I have dedicated an entire page to explaining this, and I encourage you to check it out if you're interested.